-- Funding to bring all non-intern/apprentice, non-rehired-retiree employees, with good performance, hired prior to July 3, 2021 making less than an annualized pay rate of \$38,090, to the city's minimum starting pay, effective the latter of the employee's merit date or the December 3, 2021 market adjustment. - Funding to bring all non-intern/apprentice, non-rehired-retiree employees, with good performance, hired on or after July 3, 2021, making less than an annualized pay rate of \$38,090, to the city's minimum pay by the end of FY 2022, through a market adjustment. - Relieve pay compression in Charlotte Mecklenburg Police (Animal Control Officer), Solid Waste Services (Sanitation Technician Senior), Charlotte Area Transit (Special Transportation Driver), and Charlotte Water (Utilities Technicians I and II) created by the increase to minimum pay.
+- Funding to bring all non-temporary employees, with good performance, hired prior to July 3, 2021 making less than an annualized pay rate of \$38,090, to the city's minimum starting pay, effective the latter of the employee's merit date or the December 3, 2021 market adjustment. - Funding to bring all non-temporary employees, with good performance, hired on or after July 3, 2021, making less than an annualized pay rate of \$38,090, to the city's minimum pay by the end of FY 2022, through a market adjustment. - Relieve pay compression in Charlotte Mecklenburg Police (Animal Control Officer), Solid Waste Services (Sanitation Technician Senior), Charlotte Area Transit (Special Transportation Driver), and Charlotte Water (Utilities Technicians I and II) created by the increase to minimum pay.